Basic Accounting Principles

 - Consistency principle.
 This is the concept that, once you adopt an accounting principle or method, you should continue to use it until a demonstrably better principle or method comes along.
 Not following the consistency principle means that a business could continually jump between different accounting treatments of its transactions that makes its long-term financial results extremely difficult to discern.

 - Cost principle.
 This is the concept that a business should only record its assets, liabilities, and equity investments at their original purchase costs.
-This principle is becoming less valid, as a host of accounting standards are heading in the direction of adjusting to fair value.
+This principle is becoming less valid, as a host of accounting standards are heading in the direction of adjusting assets and liabilities to their fair values.

 - Economic entity principle.
 This is the concept that the transactions of a business should be kept separate from those of its owners and other businesses.
-This prevents intermingling of assets and liabilities among multiple entities.
+This prevents intermingling of assets and liabilities among multiple entities, which can cause considerable difficulties when the financial statements of a fledgling business are first audited.

 - Full disclosure principle.
 This is the concept that you should include in or alongside the financial statements of a business all of the information that may impact a reader's understanding of those financial statements.
 The accounting standards have greatly amplified upon this concept in specifying an enormous number of informational disclosures.